broeker/spacebook/pages/home.md

 * Project managers
 * Teachers and students

 Anybody who is willing to learn a few simple things can create as many spacebooks as they'd like for any reason in the world.
+You and only you have full control and ownership of your content and how it is consumed.

 ---